leopoldgerber/ollama-text-gateway/README.md

 A production-like FastAPI service that exposes a small HTTP API for text generation through Ollama.

-The project is designed as a practical backend service with containerized deployment, GitLab CI/CD, reverse proxying through Nginx, and a VPS-based runtime environment.
+The project is designed as a practical backend service with containerized deployment, GitLab CI/CD, reverse proxying through Nginx, PostgreSQL connectivity checks, Alembic migration support, and a VPS-based runtime environment.

 ## Overview